 You Americans don’t know how good you have it!
 I’m talking about Target, of course.
 In Canada, we just got a wee little tease and then *poof*, it was gone.
 But did you know that you can shop online at Target?
 Yup, Canadians too!
 (Except the Hearth and Hand line which doesn’t ship here.
 But if you REALLY love something you could use a service like MyUS.com.)

 Over the last eight years, we’ve redecorated many rooms in the three homes we lived in.
 Several of them were made over with the farmhouse style in mind, especially the spaces in our current house.

 Of course, at the heart of farmhouse style is a desire to make your home your own.
 One of the best ways to do that is to DIY or create your own farmhouse decor.
 Here are a few of our DIY farmhouse decor projects that you might like to try.

 Of course, we’re not the only ones to decorate our home in farmhouse style.
-Here are a few our favorite bloggers and Instagrammers who have similar farmhouse style to ours.
+Here are a few of our favorite bloggers and Instagrammers who have similar farmhouse styles to ours.
 You know, so you can go find more inspiration for your own home!